 E-commerce sales continue to skyrocket in the wake of the pandemic, with no sign of slowing any time soon as customers embraced online buying.
-After a massive 42% Year-on-Year growth in 2020, global e-commerce sales are forecasted to reach an estimated US $4.2 trillion in 2021.
+After a massive 42% Year-on-Year growth in 2020, global e-commerce sales are forecasted to reach an estimated US $8.1 trillion by 2026.
 If they weren’t already on board, many retailers made the move to online and set up business applications for desktop and mobile sales in addition to their brick-and-mortar trading.

 Just getting online these days, however, isn’t enough.
 Multiple channels mean that customers expect the buying experience to be less of a ‘one-stop-shop’ and more of a journey.
 The problem is that different channels can mean different everything – customer interfaces, platforms, payment systems, and so on, which can lead to trouble with internal synchronization and a disjointed customer experience.
 Add to that the difficulty of trying to glue together valuable data insights from these systems into one picture, and you’re on your way to sinking before you swim.